nesi/perf-training/_lessons/python-scatter/06-profiling_with_MAP.md

 MAP is a commercial product, which can profile parallel, multi-threaded and single-threaded C/C++, Fortran, as well as Python code.
 It can be used without code modification.
 MAP can be launched with a graphical user interface (GUI) and without.
 The GUI allows the user to navigate through the code and focus on specific source lines.
 The "Express Launch", without the GUI, makes it easy to submit job scripts and workflows.

+MAP can be used to identify hotspots and load balance problems in parallel codes.
+In contrast to the *cProfiler* described in [here](profiling), MAP can be used to instrument Python, C, C++ and Fortran codes.
+MAP supports codes with OpenMP threads and/or MPI communication.
+It comes with a graphical user inteface which makes it easy to drill down into particular code sections or focus on specific time intervals during the run.

 For more details see the [Arm MAP documentation](https://developer.arm.com/docs/101136/latest/map).

 In the following, both the GUI and express launch versions are used with the scatter example.

+## Choose your test case

+As with other profiling tools, choose your profiling case carefully by making sure:
+* the runs is short.
+Due to a possible large overhead from MAP (especially for tracing experiments), the program could run significantly slower than normal.
+* but the run time should not be too short as this could affect the accuracy of the sampling statistics

+**Note:** keep in mind, that with shortened computation time, the initialisation and finalisation steps may become dominant.

 ## Code example